The Masters: Tee-times & TV coverage

-Tee-times for the third round of the 87th Masters Tournament at Augusta National, which takes place on Saturday after a delay.
+Tee-times for the final round of the 87th Masters Tournament at Augusta National.

 All times BST; * = amateur